Saleh-Abd-Elrahman/GitHub_Search/README.md

 The following improvements are planned for future versions:

 1. **Advanced Search Features**
-   - Add search filters for repositories by language, stars, and forks
+   - Add search filters for repositories by stars, and forks
    - Implement pagination for search results
    - Add sorting options for repository lists